Platform Usage Contract

 4. All other liability not mentioned in this article is excluded.

 5. Material contractual obligations are obligations, the performance of which are fundamental to the proper performance of the PUC, and the performance of which the parties to such a contract normally rely on and may at all times expect.
+For the avoidance of doubt, the duties stipulated in Art.
+12 and Art.
+14 shall also be deemed to be material contractual obligations.

-6. Contract-typical and foreseeable damages are those which the contractual partner foresaw as a possible result of breach of contract at the time of contract conclusion, or those which, under consideration of the circumstances which were or should have been known to him/her, should have been foreseen had due diligence been applied.
-Contract-typical, foreseeable damages are deemed not to exceed 250.000 € for an event of damage.
+6. Contract-typical and foreseeable damages are those which the contractual partner foresaw as a possible result of breach of contract at the time of contract conclusion, or those which, under consideration of the circumstances which were or should have

 7. Claims resulting from the expressed assumption of guarantee and from absolute liability, in particular product liability, remain unaffected by the above-mentioned liability exclusions and limitations.